Western Hills Airport: Western Hills Airport (1930–1944)

 There were several tragedies at the airport during this time.
 In June 1933, a gasoline stove exploded and burned Jolly; he was off work under a physician's care for nearly a month.
 A two-passenger Moncoupe crashed on July 14, 1940, killing 27-year-old pilot Charles Rentz and 18-year-old passenger Walter Ludwig on impact.
 The plane was reportedly returning from Maysville, Kentucky where the two pilots were visiting a fellow pilot.
 They took off from Western Hills Airport at about 3 pm that afternoon, flew to Maysville, and were returning at about 8 pm.
 Rentz was making a final turn to land when the plane went into a spin at about 500 feet and crashed in flames about 700 ft from the field hangar; it was reportedly enveloped in flames in less than two minutes.
 Witnesses called the Cheviot Fire Department, but the bodies were burned beyond recognition.
 Firefighters had to saw through the plane's metal frame to retrieve the victims.
 About 30 people at the airport saw the crash, and hundreds of spectators flocked to the field.
 The crowd was reportedly so large that two aircraft were circling, unable to land.
 Airport staff cleared the field in about 15 minutes so the planes could land.
 Rentz, a 1932 graduate of Automotive High School's aviation division, had over 800 hours in the air.
 The federal Air Safety Board (precursor of the FAA) determined that the plane had not been certified by the board, and Rentz was only permitted to fly solo.
+A parachute training school was started by Carl Noelcke, the General Manager of the Triangle Parachute Company, at the airport in May 1940.
 Western Hills Airport was briefly considered as a site for an auxiliary airfield (the future CVG) for Lunken Airport in August 1941, but was considered too small for future growth.

 On December 7, 1941, the Japanese bombed Pearl Harbor.
 The U.S. and Britain declared war on Japan the following day, beginning U.S. involvement in World War II.
 Shortly after the U.S. entered the war, many pilots and men were called to fight; fuel and supplies were prohibited, to support the war effort.
 Western Hills Airport went mostly quiet, and the Albatross Glider Club disbanded.
 The glider was sold to Ohio State University, and the government reportedly commandeered gliders at this time.